Jean-Pierre Wimille

 Jean-Pierre Wimille (/fr/; 26 February 1908 – 28 January 1949) was a French racing driver and a member of the French Resistance during World War II.
 He was a two-time victor of the 24 Hours of Le Mans, winning in 1937 and 1939.
 He is generally regarded as one of the best French drivers of his era.
+In 1949, he was killed when he crashed his car into a tree while practicing for a race.

+Wimille was an agent for the covert Special Operations Executive of Britain in World War II.
+He joined fellow race-car drivers William Grover-Williams and Robert Benoist in the resistance against the German occupation of France.
+He survived the war; Grover-Williams and Benoist were captured by the Germans and executed.

 Biography

 Wimille was born in Paris, France to a father who was employed as the motoring correspondent for the Petit Parisien newspaper.
 Jean-Pierre Wimille developed a fascination with racing cars at a young age.
 He was 22 years old when he made his Grand Prix debut, driving a Bugatti 37A at the 1930 French Grand Prix in Pau.